HomeMy WebLinkAboutItem 08 - HL16-02 Annie McCollum House TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 16. Historical Significance

 Statement of historical and cultural significance.
-Include. cultural influences, pedal events and important personages, influencer on
+Include: cultural influences, special events and important personages,influences on

 Clarence McCollum in 1904.
 Some of their love letters are printed in the Grapevine's Most Unforgettable Charac-